tapis-project/authenticator/README.md

 `db.models` class in `models.py`, you will need to generate a new migration version.
 We use alembic to manage migrations.
 Here are the steps:

-0. First, statt up the authenticator stack (including postgres database) as is, before making any changes.
+0. First, start up the authenticator stack (including postgres database) as is, before making any changes.
 Check that there are no problems with your existing checkout/development environment.
 1. Make changes to the models.py file to reflect the updates you want to make.
 2. Rebuild the containers (``make build``), specifically need the migrations container to be rebuilt.